 You can use the LWV “Member-at-Large” (MAL) Unit process to begin empowering voters and defending democracy in your community!

 With LWV MAL Units, administrative functions like financial management, by-laws, membership management and incorporating are initially handled by LWVMA, and you will have a mentor to help each step of the way.
-When you are ready, you can find out what the next steps are to become a free-standing local league.
-Ask your state League office to find out what’s involved.

 Here are 4 steps to follow to form a MAL Unit: